Skip to content

 Retirement - Normal Retirement Age (NPA)

-Your NPA is the same as your State Pension Age (SPA) and if you are a member of the LGPS retiring at NPA, providing you have met the two year vesting period, will provide pension benefits without any reduction.
+Your NPA is the same as your State Pension Age (SPA) or age 65 if later.
+If you are a member of the LGPS retiring at NPA, providing you have met the two-year vesting period, you will receive pension benefits without any reduction.
 You can, however, defer drawing your benefits but you must draw them by age 75.

 Early Voluntary Retirement (age 55+)

-You can retire from age 55 without employers consent, providing you have met the two year vesting period, but your pension benefits will normally be reduced to take account for their early payment and the fact your pension will be paid for longer.
+You can retire from age 55 without employers’ consent, providing you have met the two year vesting period, but your pension benefits will normally be reduced to take account for their early payment and the fact your pension will be paid for longer.
 How much they are reduced by depends on how early you draw them.
-The reduction is calculated in accordance with guidance issued by the Secretary of State and details can be found via the Kent Pension Fund website
+The reduction is calculated in accordance with guidance issued by the Government Actuary's Department (GAD)

 Flexible Retirement (from age 55)